Barin uprising: Timeline

 The following timeline is based on an internal report by the Chinese government written immediately after the uprising and subsequently leaked to the foreign press.

 4 April

-On the evening of 4 April 1990, Zeydun led a group of 200 to 300 Uyghur men to the local government office in Barin, initially to protest against the forced abortions of local Uyghur women.
+On the evening of 4 April 1990, Zeydun led a group of 200 to 300 men to the local government office in Barin to protest against the extension of family planning regulations to Uyghurs, who had previously been exempt.
+A total of 250 abortions had been enforced on local Uyghur women since the regulations were revised.
 The group then began to shout anti-communist and pro-independence slogans, such as "Down with socialism", "Marxism suppressed Islam, now it is our turn to suppress Marxism", and "Take Barin, establish Eastern Turkestan".
 At 6:30 pm (Xinjiang Time) armed militants among the group began attacking the gates of the office in an attempt to breach them.
 A detachment of 130 armed police was deployed to quell the unrest; it was immediately ambushed by the militants upon arriving in the vicinity of Barin.
 The militants killed six policemen, wounded 13, and captured five; a number of rifles and rounds of ammunition were also taken.
 The armed police meanwhile captured 19 militants.